30+ Average Screen Time Statistics for 2024

 The average person is estimated to stream 3 hours of content daily and 95% of viewers have login information for at least two different streaming platforms.

-According to Nielson, Americans streamed 21 million years’ worth of video in 2023.
-Apple TV+ claims credit for the most watched original show of the year—Ted Lasso—with 16.9 billion minutes streamed.
-The most watched acquired show (previously released but newly streaming) was Suits, streaming on Netflix and Peacock for 57.7 billion minutes.
+According to Nielson, Disney+ claims credit for the most watched and top acquired show of the year—Bluey—with 55.62 billion minutes streamed.
+The most watched original series was Bridgerton, streaming on Netflix for 21 billion minutes.
+The top streaming movie was Moana, with 13.03 billion minutes viewed on Disney+.

 Best User Experience According to Viewers